Public Notices

 REPOSITIONING

-The Pike County Housing Authority has made the difficult decision to sell its properties in Perry and Baylis, Illinois, and also to demolish up to 32 units in Pittsfield, Illinois.
+The Pike County Housing Authority has made the difficult decision to sell its properties in Perry (12 units) and Baylis (6 units), Illinois, and also to demolish up to 32 units in Pittsfield, Illinois.

 For Perry & Baylis, this move comes after a few years of declining occupancy percentages and the lack of interested renters for either of these fine communities.
 Also factoring in is the lack of amenities for the residents of these communities.
 When projects are funded one of the main concerns in the applications is what is available locally for people that they would use on a daily basis.
 Applications that are approved have strong cases and offerings such as medical facilities (hospitals, doctors, dentists, etc.), banks, postal services, restaurants, grocery stores, and the like.
 The availability of these services enhance the lives of the residents in the communities in which they live.
 This is by no means a knock against Perry and Baylis, but the reality of rural America, most places do not have the availability of these services.
 Another factor in the decision is the declining population of Pike County.
 Pike County has suffered a reduction in population from the previous Census report to the most current.
 All of these factors contribute to the decision that has been made.